Notice of Privacy Practices

 - Health Information Exchange:

-- We may share your medical information with other health care providers for treatment, payment and health care operations as permitted by law through an approved Health Information Exchange (HIE).
+- We may share your medical information with other health care providers treatment, payment and health care operations as permitted by law through an approved Health Information Exchange (HIE).
 Exchange of medical information can provide faster access, better coordination of care and assist providers and public health officials in making more informed treatment decisions.

 - Appointment Reminders: